 - Why is this change important to you?
 Are you doing it to live in greater accordance with your values?
 Garner praise (or avoid criticism)?
 Make yourself or someone else happy?
 Once you know why you’re making this change, you’ll know whether your motivations to change are important enough to summon the time and energy necessary to achieve it.

 - Are you prepared for the costs of making this change?
 Costs come in terms of time, energy, money and personal discomfort.
-What are you prepared to sacrifice in order to make this priority a reality?
+What will you sacrifice to make this priority a reality?
 How will you motivate yourself to keep moving forward when you feel overwhelmed or stuck?

 - What are the benefits of making this change?
 Will it benefit you directly, or others you care about?
 Does this help you express an important but latent value?
 Are the costs you’ve outlined above worth the benefits?

 These questions help me when I’m evaluating a change in my own priorities.
 For example, I decided a few years ago that I wanted to lose weight and I answered these questions as they related to that goal.
 For starters, I got specific.
 I determined a specific weight loss goal, a timeframe for meeting it, and the steps I’d take to achieve it.
-I also determined that, to me, the benefits of losing weight are worth the costs associated with it.
+I also decided the benefits outweigh the costs associated with the work.

 Until COVID, I was having some success.
 Though COVID-related stressors have prompted me to modify the timeline of my weight-loss goal as I deal with other stressors, the information I gathered by answering these questions is still important.
 I came to understand that staying flexible, strong and healthy are also important to me.

 So I’m inspired to keep up on my exercise and (generally) healthy eating habits even though losing weight will take longer than initially planned.
 These healthy habits will keep me in better spirits and healthier than I’d be otherwise, and will hopefully keep me from backsliding into weight gain.